Flexyduck/flexyduck.github.io/README.md

 * [What is GitHub Pages?](https://youtu.be/2MsN8gpT6jY)

 ### Frequently Asked Questions (FAQs)
-1. Why id Markdown better than a word processor?
+1. Why is Markdown better than a word processor?
-    * Markdown is  quite straighforwards in regards to editing
+    * Markdown is quite straightforward regarding editing
     * Markdown is more suited to work on browsers and online formats
-    * Markdown's format has less distracting elements on screen
+    * Markdown's format has fewer distracting elements on the screen

 2. Why is my resume not showing up?
-    * GitHub server's might be down
+    * GitHub servers might be down
     * Have you configured your index.html file?
     * Have you set up GitHub pages for your repository?
-    * It takes time for (~3 mins) for GitHub Pages to configure your website
+    * It takes time (~3 mins) for GitHub Pages to configure your website